sishenhei7/sishenhei7/README.md

 ## About Me

-I am sishenhei7, also called candybullet, a web developer in China, ShenZhen.
-I majored in math at SWJT university.
+I am sishenhei7, also called candybullet, a web developer in China, ShenZhen, majored in math at SWJT university.
 I mainly use Vue to develop, and now I try to develop with koa.

 ### Facts